IsabelleRaj/COVID-19-Exploration/README.md

 For this project, I used SQLite and DB browser to conduct my analysis.
 Refer to the [documentation](https://sqlitebrowser.org/) for further information.

 **Folders explanation:**
-- 'Code': Contains two `.sql` files, which contains the SQL queries for the full data exploration, and the queries used for the tableau dashboards.
+- `Code`: Contains two `.sql` files, which contains the SQL queries for the full data exploration, and the queries used for the tableau dashboards.
-- 'Data': Contains the two pre-processed data files as well as the data used for the tableau dashboards (downloaded from the SQL queries).
+- `Data`: Contains the two pre-processed data files as well as the data used for the tableau dashboards (downloaded from the SQL queries).

 **To run the analysis:**
 1. Open your command prompt.